Rock 'n' Roll (play): Broadway production

 A Broadway (New York City) run of the play commenced in previews on 19 October 2007 and opened on 4 November 2007 at the Bernard B. Jacobs Theatre.
-Several of the original cast members – including Sewell, Cox and Cusack — appeared in the production that is directed by Trevor Nunn.
+Several of the original cast members – including Sewell, Cox and Cusack – appeared in the production that is directed by Trevor Nunn.
 The production had a strictly limited run and closed on 9 March 2008.

 Other productions

 The San Francisco production, directed by Carey Perloff, opened at the American Conservatory Theater on 17 September 2008.
 It then moved to Boston's Huntington Theatre Company, who co-produced the production, on 7 November.

 The first UK production of the play outside London was at the Library Theatre in Manchester from 13 February to 14 March 2009.

-Teatre Lliure of Barcelona presented Rock 'n' Roll, in Catalan and directed by Àlex Rigola, as the opening show for the 2008-2009 season between 18 September and 19 October.
+Teatre Lliure of Barcelona presented Rock 'n' Roll, in Catalan and directed by Àlex Rigola, as the opening show for the 2008–2009 season between 18 September and 19 October.

 Joy Zinoman, Founding Artistic Director of The Studio Theatre in Washington, DC, will direct the play beginning 22 April 2009.

 The Alley Theatre in Houston, Texas produced Rock 'n' Roll beginning 24 April 2009, directed by Alley Theatre Artistic Director Gregory Boyd.

 Goodman Theatre of Chicago hosted a production from 2 May through 7 June 2009.

+The Canadian premiere was at Dawson College in Montréal Quebec in January 2009 directed by Douglas Buchanan.

 The Canadian Stage Company of Toronto, Ontario featured Rock 'n' Roll in their 2009–2010 season between 28 September and 24 October.

 ACT Theatre in Seattle produced the play as part of their 2009 Season between 9 October and 8 November 2009.

 Park Square Theatre in St. Paul, Minnesota produced Rock 'n' Roll beginning 15 January 2010, directed by Mary M. Finnerty.

 A production was staged at The Questors Theatre in Ealing, West London, from 19 December 2009 to 2 January 2010.

 The San Jose Stage Company presented a new production of Rock 'n' Roll from 10 February to 7 March 2010.

 Horipro presented the first Japan production of the play at the Setagaya public theatre in Setagaya, Tokyo, from 3 to 29 August 2010.

 Belmont Abbey College in Belmont, North Carolina will produce Rock 'n' Roll, directed by Simon Donoghue, beginning 24 February 2011.